RiddleMan/doken/README.md

 ## Usage

-### ⚠️ _Authorization code_ and _Authorization Code with PKCE_ notice

-If you want to use these grants firstly you have to set up your identity provider to allow http://localhost:8081/ callback url.
-If you want to change a port you could use `--port` argument for these grants.

 ### Basic _Authorization Code with PKCE_ grant

 The most common use case that most of the Identity Providers support (if your IdP doesn't support PKCE, please use _authorization-code_ grant).